MOHAMEDZAYEDSCU/OBSIDIAN/CATReloaded/LV1/Git&Github.md

 >- `git clone https://"$TOKEN"@github.com/"$USER_NAME"/"$REPO_NAME".git`
 >- `git config --global user.name "$USER_NAME"`
 >- `git config --global user.email "$EMAIL"`
+>	- it is just the normal clone with the token before `github.com` to give you permissions to contribute in the repo.
 >---
 >- you use `--global` for the current user. so if you want to clone another repo it will automatically take the global username and his email.
 >- it modify `.gitconfig` file in your home directory.